Skip to main content

 How the task cap is enforced

 The tasks cap is a tenant-wide lifetime count of every task ever created (ad-hoc and recurring combined).
 It is not reset per month, and it is enforced everywhere tasks are created: in Command Center (UI and API) and when the engine turns incoming gateway tickets into work.
-With no active license, or once the lifetime task cap is reached, task creation is rejected.
+Once the lifetime task cap is reached (on a license, or on the free tier), task creation is rejected until a license is applied or its cap is raised.
+An expired license also blocks task creation.
 See Tasks for how this surfaces during normal use.

 The Usage page